A warm welcome!

 The project is coordinated by the Botanical Garden and Museum Berlin-Dahlem (BGBM), the aim of which is to make the collections of cacti and bromeliads in German Botanical Gardens more accessible and usable.

-Project partners are University of Heidelberg (Prof. Dr. Marcus Koch) and the Senckenberg Department of Botany (Juraj Paule, Georg Zizka).
+Project partners are University of Heidelberg (Prof. Dr. Marcus Koch) and the Senckenberg Division of Botany (Juraj Paule, Georg Zizka).
 We use molecular methods to determine bromeliads and reconstruct the phylogeny.
 Since 1st Feb.
 2018, Dr. Fabian Bratzel employed in this project, Mrs. Nadine Cyrannek is writing her master thesis on this topic.

 (19.02.2018) Collecting trip to south Chile and Livingston Island